UAV-Enabled Data Collection for Wireless Sensor Networks with Distributed Beamforming: Introduction

-In contrast to the communicating independently, distributed beamforming has been recognized as a promising technique to enhance the data rate and energy efficiency in WSNs (see, e.g., \cite{1,Barriac,m2,Z,Haro} and the references therein), in which a large number of sensors are enabled to coordinate in transmitting common or shared messages to a fusion center (the UAV of our interest).
+Nowadays with technical advancements, the sensors are becoming more powerful with more advanced signal processing capabilities to support new applications, such as distributed beamforming.
+In contrast to the communicating independently, distributed beamforming has been recognized as a promising technique to enhance the data rate and energy efficiency in WSNs (see, e.g., \cite{1,Z,Haro} and the references therein), in which a large number of sensors are enabled to coordinate in transmitting common or shared messages to a fusion center (the UAV of our interest).
 By properly controlling the phases, the signals transmitted from different sensors can be coherently combined at the fusion center, thus increasing the communication range and enhancing the energy efficiency via exploiting the distributed beamforming gain \cite{1}.
-For example, the authors in \cite{Barriac} and \cite{m2} investigated the distributed carrier synchronization, in which the fusion center broadcasts reference signals periodically, such that the sensors can synchronize their signal phases to facilitate the distributed beamforming.
-The authors in \cite{Z} considered a wireless powered communication networks system, in which the sensors first harvest energy from dedicated ETs and then transmit information to a fixed access point (AP), to enhance the transmission performance via designing the distributed beamforming.
+For example, the authors in \cite{Z} considered a wireless powered communication networks system, in which the sensors first harvest energy from dedicated ETs and then transmit information to a fixed access point (AP), to enhance the transmission performance via designing the distributed beamforming.
 The authors in \cite{Haro} designed the distributed beamforming in order to maximize the network lifetime under the requirement of a pre-specified quality of service.
 In these prior works, the authors assumed that the fusion centers are fixed on the ground.
-By contrast, under the mobile fusion center deployed at a UAV of our interest, how to jointly design the UAV's trajectory and the sensors' wireless resource allocation for improving the data collection performance is a new problem that has not been investigated yet.
+By contrast, under the mobile fusion center deployed at a UAV of our interest, how to jointly design the UAV's trajectory and the wireless resource allocation for improving the data collection performance is a new problem that has not been investigated yet.

+Motivated by this, this paper focuses on a new UAV-enabled data collection system with distributed beamforming, in which the UAV collects data from multiple single-antenna ground nodes (GNs) via the distributed beamforming.
+The GNs have powerful computing and communication capabilities and can be the headers of the sensors or nodes with sensing capability themselves which are deployed in the same swarm and interconnected with device-to-device (D2D) communications.
+In each swarm, due to the random errors such as quantization noise and wireless channel distortion, the sensing data synchronization scheme is adopted, so that the transmitted messages by all the GNs are identical.
+For example, all GNs can broadcast the collected sensing data to each other until the data is synchronized.
+Notice that when the UAV flies over the swarm of GNs, the UAV will broadcast the reference signals periodically so that the GNs perform carrier synchronization and channel estimation \cite{Barriac,m2}.